deepak14mr/hello-world/README.md

 # hello-world
-This is deepak14mr; a novice web developer.
+This is deepak14mr; an experienced Java developer exploring python.